MicrosoftDocs/msteams-docs/msteams-platform/tabs/tabs-link-unfurling.md

 > * `invoke` is same as the current `appLinking` workflow.
 > * To maintain consistency, it is recommended to name `Action.Submit` as `View`.
 > * `websiteUrl` is a required property to be passed in the `TabInfo` object.
-> * Passing a Stage View deep link into an adaptive card will not open the Collaborative Stage View; Stage View deep link will always open to the Stage View Modal.
+> * Stage View deep link into an adaptive card will not open the Collaborative Stage View; it will always open to the Stage View modal.
-> * To open Stage View, ensure the URL of the content is within the list of `validDomains` in your app manifest
+> * To open Stage View, ensure the URL of the content is within the list of `validDomains` in your app manifest.
-> * Learn more about Cards, See [Adaptive Cards](how-to/build-adaptive-card-tabs.md).

 ## Invoke Stage View through deep link